cdrolet/dotfiles/README.md

   - apply them all at once.
   - create a symlink to the dotrevert.sh script

-### usage
+### options
 sh dotsync.sh [-f] [-t filename]

     -f: don't ask for user confirmation before applying changes.

     -t: only apply to the specified filename.